Nursing Home Lawyer Baltimore, MD

 - Psychological and physical illnesses can occur in staff members; thereby, leading to a further decrease in staff, and more suffering in patients.

 Immobile residents may particularly be at risk when a facility is understaffed.
-These patients rely on their caregivers for any movement needs, as well as, psychological needs.
+These patients rely on their caregivers for any movement needs, as well as psychological needs.
 If there is not enough staff at the facility, an immobile patient might not be moved as often as they should.
 Bed sores, muscle atrophy, infections, and hygiene problems could develop.
-As a nursing home lawyer Baltimore, MD resident’s trust, bed sores are very common in neglect cases, and have been the cause of a number of serious injuries and deaths.
+As our team knows, bed sores are very common in neglect cases, and have been the cause of a number of serious injuries and deaths.

 The consequences have a variety of ranges, and causes, but for patients who suffer from immobility—the inability to move on their own—they require their caregiver to provide most if not all of their ambulatory needs.
 This means they need help eating, walking, going to the bathroom, being turned over in bed and more.
 With this kind of care required, it can be catastrophic if caregivers neglect them.